Building Your Toolkit for Difficult Conversations

 Personal Reflection:

-Listening to Nancy's insights made me reflect on my own experiences with difficult conversations.
-I often find myself avoiding these discussions, fearing potential conflict or misunderstanding.
-However, Nancy's emphasis on preparation and compassion has inspired me to embrace these conversations as opportunities for growth and connection.
-I recognize that I need to actively build my own toolkit and practice applying these principles in my daily interactions.
+Hearing Nancy's insights prompted me to reflect on my own experiences with challenging conversations.
+I vividly recall instances where I tended to avoid these discussions, fearing conflict or miscommunication.
+Nancy’s emphasis on preparation and compassion is good inspiration to see these conversations as valuable opportunities for growth and connection.
+We need to actively develop our skills and intentionally apply these principles in our daily interactions.